bredvnet/docker-magento/README.md

-# Docker for Magento 1 Extension Development
+# Docker for Magento 1.x Extension Development

-## Tl;dr How do I use this?
+## How do I use this?

 1. Clone it.
 1. Type `docker-compose up -d`.